ICIJ/datashare/README.md

 For any bug, question, comment or (pull) request,

-please contact us at engineering@icij.org
+please contact us at datashare@icij.org

-## What's next

- - Data Sharing module

-   - Networking module

-   - Content Management module

-   - User Management module

-   - Request and Exchange Protocol